1. Top safety tips

-- Violent crimes such as muggings, carjackings, sexual assaults, armed robberies and sexual assaults are common in Peru, especially in Lima, Cusco and Arequipa.
+- Violent crimes such as muggings, carjackings, sexual assaults and armed robberies are common in Peru, especially in Lima, Cusco and Arequipa.
 Avoid walking alone after dark, be aware of your surroundings and try not to carry valuable items with you when you're out and about.
 This includes keeping a minimal amount of cash on you.

 - Exchange money in banks, your hotel or in currency exchange bureaus rather than through street spruikers to avoid being robbed or given counterfeit money.